Freihaut/Freihaut_Goeritz-2022-Study-App-Keyboard/README.md

 ### Study-App Description

-The study-app needs to be installed by participants and logs participants keyboard typing as well as their stress level in frequent intervals of about 60 minutes.
-The typing task resembles a password typing situation in which participants are shown a password and have to retype it into an input field.
-The self-report measures are the valence and arousal scales.
+After installation, the Study-App openes a data collection window to log participants keyboard typing behavior as well as their emotional state ratings in frequent intervals of about 60 minutes.
+Keyboard-Typing behavior is logged during a password-typing task.
+Emotional states are logged using two self-report questions asking about valence and arousal.

-Before the start of the measurement intervals, the study-app preceeds with a tutorial about the study-app.
-The study duration is 14 days.
-The study-app will notify participants about the study end and will stop data measurement.
+The Study-App is configured to handle the study process automatically.
+After installation, it automatically starts a tutorial.
+After finishing the tutorial, the Study-App sleeps for an hour before starting a data collection.
+The Study-App automatically starts after the computer is restarted.
+The study duration is 10 days.
+After this limit, the Study-App notifies participants about the end of the study and does not collect any data anymore.

 ### Technical Information